 I did practice with a snorkeling vest in a swimming pool a couple of times prior to the trip.
 These practice sessions showed me how very little air I had to use to keep afloat (3-6 breaths) with hardly any indication that the vest had any air in it.

 My wife, who is a better swimmer than me, was very reluctant to go.
-She never took the time to practice with the vest and she just didn't like the idea of snorkeling at night in the ocean.
-Our particular tour (Coral Reef) limits the number of participants to 6, which also helped to make us feel at ease.
-The ring they provided was about 4 ft in diameter, with the lights mounted in the center.
+She never took the time to practice with the vest and she just didn’t like the idea of snorkeling at night in the ocean.
+Our particular tour (Coral Reef) limits the number of participants to six, which also helped to make us feel at ease.
+The ring they provided was about four feet in diameter, with the lights mounted in the center.

 The captain anchored about 25 yards away from the other boats, which numbered about 10.
 We were at the Kona Airport site.
 Once we entered the water, we did not swim toward the other groups, but toward a private boat that was also anchored away from the others.